Ferguson Jenkins Sr.: Biography

 Jenkins began his baseball career playing on teams in Detroit before Earl "Flat" Chase convinced him he should join the Chatham Coloured All-Stars in Chatham, Ontario.
 Jenkins was an outfielder and typically first in the batting order for the All-Stars, the first all-Black baseball team to win an Ontario Amateur Baseball Association championship.
 Teammate Kingsley Terrell stated that Jenkins was a great outfielder and he would see him catch balls thought to be uncatchable.

 Jenkins was born in Windsor, Ontario, to Joseph Jenkins and Gertrude Holmes, both of whom immigrated from Barbados.
 Jenkins married Delores Jackson on 15 September 1942 and they had one child, Ferguson Arthur Jenkins.
 Their son inherited his father’s love of baseball as he went on to play in Major League Baseball (MLB) as a pitcher for the Philadelphia Phillies, Chicago Cubs, Texas Rangers, and Boston Red Sox, from 1965 through 1983, and was inducted into the National Baseball Hall of Fame.
 Jenkins and his wife would often attend their son’s games; though Dolores had gone blind, she would follow along via the radio.

 Jenkins worked as a cook at Great Lakes Freighters and was later a chef at the William Pitt Hotel in Chatham.
 In addition, he worked as a chef and chauffeur for the Houston family in Chatham.
 He was a member of Branch 628 of the Royal Canadian Legion.
 Jenkins died in 1996 at the age of 87.

+In 2022, Jenkins, alongside his Chatham Coloured All-Stars teammates, was awarded the Order of Sport, marking their induction into Canada's Sports Hall of Fame.